manzanotti/geniushub-client/README.md

 This library can use either the **_offical_ v1 API** with a [hub token](https://my.geniushub.co.uk/tokens), or the **_latest_ v3 API** (using your own [username and password](https://www.geniushub.co.uk/app)).
 In either case, the library will return v1-compatible results wherever possible (this is not a trivial task).

-If you use the v3 API, you can interrogate the hub directly, rather than via Heat Genius' servers.
+If you use the v3 API, you can interrogate the hub directly, rather than via Heat Genius' own servers.
 Note that the v3 API is undocumented, and so this functionality may break at any time.

 It is a WIP, and is missing some functionality (e.g. schedules).
 In addition, there are some other limitations (see below).